RedisLabs/redislabs-docs/content/rc/subscriptions/view-fixed-subscription.md

 {{<image filename="images/rc/subscription-change-fixed-tiers.png" width="100%" alt="Select the desired subscription plan from the ones shown." >}}{{< /image >}}

-Each Fixed plan provides a variety of benefits, including increased memory and number of connections.
+Each Redis Cloud Essentials plan provides a variety of benefits, including increased memory and number of connections.
-For a comparison of available plans, see [Fixed plans]({{<relref "rc/subscriptions/create-fixed-subscription.md#fixed-plans">}}).
+For a comparison of available plans, see [Redis Cloud Essentials plans]({{<relref "rc/subscriptions/create-fixed-subscription.md#fixed-plans">}}).

 When you change your plan, your data and endpoints are not disrupted.